avinashsai/Convolutional-Neural-Networks-for-Text-Classification/README.md

 # Getting Started
 This repository consists of the implementation of the paper https://arxiv.org/pdf/1408.5882.pdf.
 I have written code seperately for each of the datasets so that the results can be viewed separately.

+This model is tested as of now for 3 datasets and instructions to run models for them are given below.

 # Changes made
 I have implemented the architectures as described in the paper but with the following changes.